evga/retard.js/README.md

 Reactivity is implemented in the following way:

-- A `ReactiveValue` can capture the function that reads it
+- A `ReactiveValue` can capture the current function
   - this happens only if the function uses `v.read()` and ...
   - if the function is wrapped in a `ReactiveCallback`
 - The function will be called again if/when the value is updated